Air Bubble Curtains with Bubble Tubing®

-It was established that a continuous sound or an impulsive sound greater than 160 decibels could disturb the behavior of marine mammals.
+A continuous sound or an impulsive sound greater than 160 decibels could disturb the behaviour of marine mammals.
 Even constant noise, coming from oil exploration and extraction is different from the staccato bursts emitted by driving piles, engines and machinery on board ships.

-Another main concern over offshore drilling and oil exploration is oil spill containment.
+Another primary concern over offshore drilling and oil exploration is in oil spill containment.
 Oil spills related to maritime and inland waterway transport is also a risk.

-Air Bubble curtains can act as a containment measure in the case of an oil spill in calm waters, e.g. for protecting harbors, marinas or seaports and shorelines.
+Air Bubble curtains can act as a containment measure in the case of an oil spill in calm waters, e.g. for protecting harbours, marinas or seaports and shorelines.

-A bubble air barrier installation consists of submerged, perforated tubing from which compressed air is released.
-The result is a rising curtain of bubbles which produces an up-swelling on the water surface above the tubing.
-The up-swelling produces a raised surface behind which the floating oil molecules can be trapped.
-The air barrier (air curtain) represents an alternate method of containing or confining spilled oils within a given area, allowing time for implantation of decontamination methods.
+Compressed air released from a submerged, perforated tubing creates a bubble air barrier.
+The resulting rising curtain of bubbles produces an up-swelling on the water surface above the tubing.
+Trapped behind the raised surface formed by this up-swelling are the floating oil molecules.
+The air barrier (air curtain) represents an alternate method of containing or confining spilt oils within a given area, allowing time for implantation of decontamination methods.

 There is an increasing demand for marine life conservation worldwide.
-Submerged air bubble curtains not only reduce the sound, but create a linear screen that can protect, deflect, herd & guide specific fish species away from the pile, water intakes, hydroelectric dams or contaminated areas.
+Submerged air bubble curtains not only reduce the sound but create a linear screen that can protect, deflect, herd & guide particular fish species away from the pile, water intakes, hydroelectric dams or contaminated areas.

-In Denmark, RS Coast Care has tested Air Bubble Curtains with our Bubble Tubing® to protect beaches, harbors and coastlines against seaweed, algae, jellyfish and other floating debris.
+In Denmark, RS Coast Care has tested Air Bubble Curtains with our Bubble Tubing® to protect beaches, harbours and coastlines against seaweed, algae, jellyfish and other floating debris.

-More and more companies specialize in the development of barrier protection systems for small fish such as salmon smelts that migrate between rivers and the sea.
+More and more companies are specialising in the development of barrier protection systems for small fish such as salmon smolts that migrate between rivers and the sea.